Welcoming Students from All Over the World

 Accreditation and Memberships

-Texas Southern University is accredited by the Southern Association of Colleges and Schools as a level IV institution.
-The University holds membership in various organizations including the Council of Graduate Schools, the Conference of Southern Graduate Schools, the Texas Association of Graduate Schools, the Council of Historically Black Graduate Schools, the American Council on Education, the American Chemical Society, the Association of American Universities, and the American Association of Colleges for Teacher Education.
+Texas Southern University is accredited as a level IV institution by the Southern Association of Colleges and Schools.
+The University is a proud member of several prestigious organizations, including the Council of Graduate Schools, the Conference of Southern Graduate Schools, the Texas Association of Graduate Schools, the Council of Historically Black Graduate Schools, the American Council on Education, the American Chemical Society, the Association of American Universities, and the American Association of Colleges for Teacher Education.